Edrisym/Edrisym/README.md

 - 👋 Hi, I’m @Edrisym
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Solving Problems
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning HTML , CSS , C# , ASP.NET
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...